mdefrance/AutoCarver/README.md

 At this step, all `numpy.nan` are kept as their own modality.

 For qualitative features, unknown modalities passed to `Discretizer.transform` (that where not passed to `Discretizer.fit`) are automaticaly grouped to the `default_value='__OTHER__'` modality.

+By default, samples are modified and not copied (recommanded for large datasets).
+Use `copy=True` if you want a new `DataFrame` to be returned.

 ```python
 from AutoCarver.Discretizers import Discretizer